hungngocphat01/OpenCore-Thinkpad-T430s/README.md

   sudo pmset standby 0
   sudo pmset proximitywake 0
   ```
-- If you have an extra HDD installed in your DVD slot (via a caddybay), you'll need to replace your ``AppleAHCIPort.kext`` with the older one which I provided in the Extra folder in this repo (grabbed from InsanelyMac) to have your HDD recognized in macOS.
+- If you have an extra HDD installed in your DVD slot (via a caddybay), you'll need to replace your ``AppleAHCIPort.kext`` with the older one which I provided in the ``Extra`` folder in this repo (courtesy of fusion71au at [InsanelyMac](https://www.insanelymac.com/forum/files/file/815-appleahciportkext/)) to have your HDD recognized in macOS.
-  - Make a backup of your current ``/S/L/E/AppleAHCIPort.kext``.
+  - Make a backup of your current ``/S/L/E/AppleAHCIPort.kext`` then delete it.
   - Copy the provided kext into ``/S/L/E``.
-Remember to correct its permissions then finally perform a kextcache update.
+Remember to correct its permissions and perform a kextcache update.
-  - You should put the disk on which you installed macOS in the default 2.5" slot rather than the DVD slot.
+  - You should put the disk on which you installed macOS in the default 2.5" slot rather than in the DVD slot.
 ## Changelog
 ```
 11-Sep-2020: initial build